DanWahlin/marvel-mcp/README.md

     ```

     > **Note**: If you see "Sorry, the response was filtered by the Responsible AI Service.", try running it again or rephrasing the prompt.

+5. **Bonus**: When you ask about characters or comics, the server will automatically create a `marvel-content.html` file in your project root with a beautifully styled page containing all the character/comic information and images, then open it in your browser!